vedro-universe/vedro-docs/blog/2023-08-01-whats-new-vedro-v1.10/index.md

 # What's New in Vedro v1.10

-[Vedro v1.10](https://pypi.org/project/vedro/) is here, introducing a host of powerful features and improvements designed to enhance your testing experience and speed up your development cycle.
+<Link to="https://pypi.org/project/vedro/">Vedro v1.10</Link> is here, introducing a host of powerful features and improvements designed to enhance your testing experience and speed up your development cycle.
 Let's dive in!

 <!--truncate-->